Adultification Bias Workshops

 Since 2006, CEF has provided trauma informed care professional trainings and intensive crisis recovery with integrated arts programming for youth in community based parks and recreation centers, juvenile and adult detention facilities, mental health centers, continuation schools, public housing sites, and faith-based communities.
 CEF is committed to healing-centered methods that increase recovery and sustainable health goals for youth and families at- risk or directly impacted by crisis.
 We partner with professional artists and community partners to foster resilient behaviors that will reverberate generationally and throughout our participants’ communities.

-More than 2800 Probation Staff including supervisory, directors, field and new recruits, juvenile hall and camp PO’s have received our state certified trauma informed care professional training courses.
-Other students include Los Angeles County Office of Education (LACOE) teachers, the American Association Probation and parole, and the California Probation Parole and Correction of and probation department administrative staff.
+More than 2800 probation staff, including supervisory, directors, field officers and recruits, juvenile hall, and camp probation officers, have received our state-certified trauma-informed care professional training courses.
+Other students include the Los Angeles County Office of Education (LACOE) teachers, the American Association Probation and parole, and the California Probation Parole and Correction of and probation department, administrative staff.

 CEF Mentors receive bi-monthly 8hr trauma informed care and health centered trainings.